List of presidents of Ohio Wesleyan University

 This article lists the current and past presidents of Ohio Wesleyan University in Delaware, Ohio.

 The president of Ohio Wesleyan University is the institution's chief administrator and ex officio chair of the Board of Trustees.
-He is appointed by and is responsible to the other members of the Board, who delegate to him the day-to-day running of the university.
-Since Wesleyan's beginning, just 15 men have held the title of Ohio Wesleyan University president, while a few have served as interim president.
+The president is appointed by and is responsible to the other members of the Board, who delegate to him the day-to-day running of the university.
+Since Wesleyan's beginning, just 17 men have held the title of Ohio Wesleyan University president, while a few have served as interim president.
 Those who have held the office include lawyers, literary scholars, politicians, businessmen and clergymen.

-Mark Huddleston was named university president following a meeting of the Ohio Wesleyan Board of Trustees on Saturday morning, June 12, 2004.
-He succeeded Thomas Courtice, who held office for 10 years before retiring that year.
-Huddleston's academic specialty is public administration, a field in which he has published widely, focusing on the senior federal career service and a variety of international issues.
+Matthew P. vandenBerg, Ed.D., became Ohio Wesleyan's 17th president when he took office July 1, 2023. vandenBerg succeeded President Rock Jones, Ph.D., who retired at the end of the 2022-2023 academic year after serving 15 years in the role.

 History

 The service of Ohio Wesleyan's presidents to the college spans nearly 170 years now.
 About a quarter of them, in the beginning of the college's history, were appointed by the Methodist church.
 Early in the beginning of the 20th century that link was severed and the appointment of Arthur Flemming marked the beginning of independent appointment to the position of presidency of the college.